Forest Ecology and Management (BSc Program)

 Minor Requirement Associated With the Forest Ecology and Management Degree

-Forest Ecology and Management students are required to complete a minor as part of their degree.
-The eligible minors will allow students to gain a solid foundation in numerous specialized areas of forest management.
+Forest Ecology and Management students are required to complete one of the eligible minors listed below as part of their degree.
+The eligible minors allow students to gain a solid foundation in numerous specialized areas of forest management.

 Minors have different credit hour requirements, but for all minors, 12 credit hours must be at the upper-division (i.e., 300 or 400) level.
 Students must ensure that all prerequisite courses have been completed for elective choices in each minor.
 Beyond the specific minor requirements, students must complete elective credit hours as necessary to ensure completion of a minimum of 123 credit hours.